-These cappuccino coffee cake muffins are the perfect way to start your morning!
-A twist on a classic coffee cake recipe, these muffins have a crumble toppings and cappuccino icing drizzled on top.
+These coffee cake muffins are the perfect way to start your morning!
+A twist on a classic coffee cake recipe, these muffins have a crumble toppings and a coffee glaze drizzled on top.
 These make the perfect quick breakfast or a baked good to bring to a friend or neighbor.

 Cappuccino Coffee Cake Muffins